-The main rules for measuring are to:
+The main recommendations for measuring are:

-2. I work only night shifts.
+2. I only work night shifts

-3. I have "On Call" shifts, where my sleep varies during my shift (e.g. doctor, nurses)
+3. I have "On Call" shifts, where my sleep varies during my shift (e.g., doctor, nurses)

 5. I constantly work different shifts throughout the week